 As a precaution, ref advertisement caching is disabled by default.
 The openness of the plugin system means that plugins (or manually installed git hooks) could be updating refs in repository without the caching plugin detecting these changes.
 The result would be a stale refs cache and failing clone/fetch operations.
 However, if you know that there are no plugins or git hooks installed that make changes to the repository directly, you can enable the ref advertisement caching using the system properties listed in the Configuration section below.
 Note that as an additional precaution, the ref advertisement caches are configured to automatically expire after a three minutes.

 - Git 2.18 introduced version 2 of the Git wire protocol, which is fully supported by Bitbucket Server's caching.
 Please note, that due to differences in the protocols, Git clients using version 1 of the wire protocol cannot use caches generated for clients using version 2 of the wire protocol, and vice versa.
 As a result, when there's a mix of clients using version 1 and 2 of the wire protocol, disk usage for caching can be higher and cache efficiency can be lower, compared to when all clients use the same version of the wire protocol.

-Cache data is stored on disk for clone operations for a configurable period of time.
+Cache data is stored on disk for both ref advertisements and for clone operations for a configurable period of time.
 Since large instances can potentially consume an entire disk the SCM Cache Plugin monitors remaining disk space and is automatically disabled when the configured minimum free disk space is reached.